hocuscodus/qed-lang/_tutorial/28-expand-tag.md

 I'll tell you how to override this in the next notice, so read on.
 {: .notice--info}

 What happens though if there are more than one element displayed on a given direction?
-Let's add an orange rectangle (containing ", ") and a green one (with "World!" insize) beside the blue rectangle.
+Let's add an orange rectangle (containing ", ") and a green one (with "World!" inside) beside the blue rectangle.

 {% include sandboxframe.html qedsrc="tutorial/expand4.qed" code="65" gui="97" height="170px" %}